 What are Omega-3 Fatty Acids?

-Made up of chains of carbon, hydrogen and oxygen atoms, Omega-3s are essential fatty acids that your body needs and uses for a variety of important natural functions and processes.
+Made up of chains of carbon, hydrogen and oxygen atoms, Omega-3s are essential fatty acids that your body needs and uses to efficiently perform a variety of important natural functions.

 They form part of the membranes of cells, as well as provide vital fuel for your body to use as energy.

-The word ‘essential’ means that your body cannot make it on it's own, so you need to get it from foods in your diet.
+The word ‘essential’ is often used to describe Omega 3 Fatty Acids, meaning your body cannot make it on it's own, so you need to get it from foods in your diet.

 2) Eicosapentaenoic Acid (EPA) - Sometimes called ‘marine omega-3s’ these are found in seafood, including fatty fish and algae;